USA Cycling / UCI max tire width rules for the cyclocross national championship

 Which tires are "borderline"?

 • Tubeless tires marked 33mm, especially if you've mounted them to modern, disc-only, wide tubeless rims that are common today but weren't 5 years ago, may not make the cut in the "UCI / 33mm" tier.
 Such rims change the shape of the tire, making it wider, violating the 33mm rule.
-Tires in this category include the Challenge vulcanized tubeless line - use the HTLR line instead to be sure of compliance.
+Tires in this category include the Challenge vulcanized tubeless line - use the HTLR line on a rim that meets Challenge's width recommendations instead to be sure of compliance.
 Whatever you choose, measure in advance to be sure, with the tire mounted on the actual rim you plan to use.

 The gauge itself is simple - I've seen officials using a "U" shaped wooden block (presumably with a 33mm wide slot) in the starting grid.
 That's easy to approximate at home, before you choose equipment and travel.